Quality and impact of German climate finance

 The German Institute for Development Evaluation (DEval) is carrying out initial comprehensive impact studies that not only look at individual projects financed by Germany, but also at overall funding in individual sectors of governmental and non-governmental development cooperation.
 DEval is funded by the BMZ, but works independently of it.
 The evaluation projects are selected by DEval on the basis of proposals by the BMZ and the parliamentary sphere, as well as DEval’s internal proposals.

-The DEval institute has been working on two main studies on climate change:
+The DEval institute has been working on several impact studies on ecology and climate.
+These include the following evaluations:

 back to overview on cliamte finance